shivannis/xandr-docs-public/xandr-docs/articles/invest/viewability-faq.md

 ---
-title : Microsoft Invest - Viewability FAQ description : This article lists the questions that address where to find Xandr viewability data and the key metrics associated with it.
+title : Microsoft Invest - Viewability FAQ description : This article lists the frequently asked questions that address where to find Xandr viewability data and the key metrics associated with it.
 ---

 # Microsoft Invest - Viewability FAQ

-## **Viewability data**
+## Viewability data

 The following questions address where to find Xandr viewability data and the key metrics associated with it.